This is our third and final post looking at real-world uses of graph visualization.

 Data protection regulations are ideal candidates for a graph-led approach.

 The forthcoming European GDPR regulation has huge implications for all organizations that hold personal data and operate in the EU.
-From May 2018, that personal data needs to be catalogued and connected to a genuine business case for keeping it, and all staff need to understand their obligations.
+From May 2018, that personal data needs to be cataloged and connected to a genuine business case for keeping it, and all staff need to understand their obligations.

 In this webinar graph and GDPR experts, trust-hub, demonstrate the role of visualization in data privacy lifecycle management: